 I heard a few faint patters on the floor, and I instantly knew he went over to the baby.
 My eyes followed around the corner, and in two seconds time, he laid on top of her giving her the biggest hug ever.

-I tried not to yell or scream, but clearly, a toddler on top of a baby is not-so-good.
+I tried not to yell or scream for while I was happy to not be dealing with the battle of jealous siblings, clearly, a toddler on top of a baby is not-so-good.

 Aggressive behavior in toddlers.

 Hitting, kicking, biting, rude behavior, whining, giving the biggest hug ever–all are examples of aggressive behavior in toddlers.
 But how do you manage it without losing your cool?
 And how to do effectively get toddlers to learn these behaviors are not okay?

 I compiled a list of posts addressing all these issues and hope this will serve as a resource for parents and caregivers struggling with aggressive behavior in toddlers.